gabealmeida/Turing/README.md

 <hr>
 <a href="https://github.com/sonason" target="_blank">sonason</a>
 Contributed to:
-Choose Your Own Adventure Epic!, Mario Simulator Turing Edition (developer)
+Choose Your Own Adventure Epic!, Mario Simulator Turing Edition, Team Fortress: Heavy's Quest for the Sandvich (developer)
 <hr>

 #List of Projects in this Repository